tschf/orcl-ws-dates/README.md

 # Oracle webservice dates

 Web services usually expect the date in a particular format.
-In my experience, this is in the UTC zone (although, zone can usually be added in) and in the format "YYYY-MM-DDTHH24:MI:SSZ" (todo, reference the rfc).
+In my experience, this is in the UTC zone (although, zone can usually be added in) and in the format "YYYY-MM-DDTHH24:MI:SSZ" - this particular format is defined in [RFC3339](https://tools.ietf.org/html/rfc3339).

 ## Install